munificent/craftinginterpreters/book/a-virtual-machine.md

 In the last chapter, I was hand-wavey about how the `OP_CONSTANT` instruction "loads" a constant.
-Now that we have a stack you know what it means to actually produce one: it gets pushed onto the stack.
+Now that we have a stack you know what it means to actually produce a value: it gets pushed onto the stack.

 ^code print-return (1 before, 1 after)